kubealex/demo-envs/satellite/README.md

 The playbook can either download RHEL 7.9 and RHEL 8.5 images, or work with pre-downloaded images.
 The only requirement is that the images need to be placed in the playbook directory with the name **rhel7.iso** and **rhel8.iso**

+To download the images via the playbook, you will be prompted to enter your [Offline Token](https://access.redhat.com/management/api) to download resources.

+**IMPORTANT** If you don't want to download images (it's around 20GB), just leave the variable blank.

-Once you set the variable to the desired value, you can run the playbook:
+Once you set the *network_cidr* variable to the desired value, you can run the playbook:

     ansible-playbook -i inventory provision-lab.yml

+It takes around 20-25 minutes to be up and running.
+If you experience last step of the playbook being hanging after the machines are completely installed, **relaunch** the playbook as sometimes the ping module gets stuck.

 ## Satellite setup